SynteLang/SynteLang/README.md

 	functions.go (optional, recommended)
-	an empty directory named 'recordings' (can contain a README.md) a directory named 'wavs' containing wav files (optional, can contain a README.md) an empty directory named '.temp' (can contain a README.md)
+	an empty directory named 'recordings' (can contain a README.md) a directory named 'wavs' containing wav files (optional, can contain a README.md) an empty directory named '.temp' (can contain a README.md, may need to be added manually)

 Open a terminal, navigate to the directory and type 'go run synte.0.10.go' to begin. ◊ Open another terminal and run info.go similarly.
 This will display useful information and feedback as you input and run code, if you run this before synte.go it will display details of any loaded wavs.
 Open another terminal and run listing.go to view currently running code, this will also show mute status in italics.
 You may wish to arrange these using a tiling window manager, terminal multiplexer, or equivalent.